 Children's Crisis Outreach Response System (CCORS) and Intensive Stabilization Services (ISS) are programs within Family Services and Mental Health and are funded by the King County Counseling & Therapeutic Support Organization and the Department of Social and Health Services.
 The CCORS program offers short-term, community-based and family centered services with the goal of crisis stabilization, hospital diversion and prevent placements disruptions.

-Families in crisis can contact the Crisis Clinic to access immediate support and services from CCORS staff, including the following:
+Families in crisis can contact Crisis Connections to access immediate support and services from CCORS staff, including the following:

 - Mobile Outreach - urgent response (within 2 hours) during the moment of crisis to: